 If you are new to Private Equity, then do check out these articles

 What’s more surprising is the fact that Mexico has actually grown more after the 2008 economic crisis while the other countries wane away their opportunities to capture growth.
-Since 2008, Mexico’s annual rate of fundraising has grown to the US $2.9 billion, almost six times of what previously was.
+Since 2008, Mexico’s annual rate of fundraising has grown to the US $2.9 billion, almost six times what previously was.

 And if we look at the stats of 2012, we will see that the active partners in the market have also doubled during these years (from 2008 to 2012).
-And if we compare the fundraising growth, compounded annually, we would see that in Mexico, PE fundraising has grown 56%, while in Asia, it was just 4% and in the rest of the world, it was merely 2%.
+And if we compare the fundraising growth, compounded annually, we would see that in Mexico, PE fundraising has grown 56%, while in Asia, it was just 4%, and in the rest of the world, it was merely 2%.

 There are few reasons for which Mexico has grown multifold in the last few years –

-Services Offered by Private Equity firms in Mexico
+Services Offered by Private Equity Firms in Mexico

 - Mexico’s growing economy: As already mentioned in the overview, there is a huge untapped market in Mexico which investors can take advantage of.
-And big, small PE firms in Mexico are tapping into the growing emerging PE market by investing into SMEs.
+And big, small PE firms in Mexico are tapping into the growing emerging PE market by investing in SMEs.

-- Value creation: Focusing a niche company and creating value is the ultimate aim of all the private equity in Mexico.
+- Value creation: Focusing on a niche company and creating value is the ultimate aim of all the private equity in Mexico.
 Thus, this fourth stage of the PE life cycle is the most important of all.

 - Pre-determined exit strategy: At the end of the day, PE firms in Mexico know where to put a stop in their services.
 Usually, it’s 3 to 7 years after which PE firms decide to take one of the three exit strategies.
 These three exit strategies are often pre-determined and calculated.
 These are initial public offeringInitial Public OfferingAn initial public offering (IPO) occurs when a private company makes its shares available to the general public for the first time.
 IPO is a means of raising capital for companies by allowing them to trade their shares on the stock exchange.
 (IPO), secondary buy-outs, and trade sales.

-Top Private Equity Firms in Mexico
+List of Top Private Equity Firms in Mexico

-As per EMPEA, here are the top fund managers in Mexico as at 31.12.2015.
+As per EMPEA, here are the top fund managers in Mexico as of 31.12.2015.
 These funds are Mexico-dedicated funds.
 These funds are ranked as per the volume of capital raised.
 Let’s have a look –

-According to Preqin, the following are the top LP funds in Mexico as at March, 2016 –
+According to Preqin, the following are the top LP funds in Mexico as at March 2016 –

 - Afores: Afore Banamex, Afore Coppel, Afore Inbursa, HSBC Afore, ING Afore, InverCap Afore, MetLife Afore, PensionISSSTE, and Profuturo GNP Afore.